Last updated on March 28th, 2026

 Eating and drinking

 Way back when I was in college there really weren’t a lot of options for eating in either Fargo or Moorhead.
 Thankfully, that has changed completely.
-Today both cities offer a range of truly great restaurants.
+Today both cities offer a range of options.
+Some of which are truly great.

 Eating and drinking in Fargo